A possible way to get the Born Rule in Many Worlds

 I can think of some strange implications of this argument but I don’t want to get ahead of myself.

-I would also kinda like to go to graduate school.
+I should go to graduate school.